elliothwang/snowman/README.md

 <!-- A README.md file with these sections: -->

-☐ <Your game's title>: A description of your game.
-Background info of the game is a nice touch.
+☐ <Your game's title>: Snowman.
+6 chances to guess every letter of the given word.
+If all letters within the word are guessed correctly, the snowman is saved from completely melting.
+If the word is not guessed within 6 letter selections, the snowman will melt.

 ☐ Screenshot(s): Images of your actual game.

-☐ Technologies Used: List of the technologies used, e.g., JavaScript, HTML, CSS...
+☐ Technologies Used: JavaScript, HTML, CSS

 ☐ Getting Started: In this section include the link to your deployed game and any instructions you deem important.

-☐ Next Steps: Planned future enhancements (icebox items).
+☐ Next Steps: Add a slow snowfall video background.

 <!-- Note: Don't underestimate the value of a well crafted README.md.
 The README.md introduces your project to prospective employers and forms their first impression of your work! -->